Chef Infra Overview

 The Chef Infra Client will run a recipe only when asked.
 When the Chef Infra Client runs the same recipe more than once, the results will be the same system state each time.
 When a recipe is run against a system, but nothing has changed on either the system or in the recipe, the Chef Infra Client won't change anything.The Chef Infra Language is a comprehensive systems configuration language with resources and helpers for configuring operating systems.
 The language is primarily used in Chef Infra recipes and custom resources to tell the Chef Infra Client what action(s) to take to configure a system.
 The Chef Infra Language provides resources for system-level components such as packages, users, or firewalls, and it also includes helpers to allow you to make configuration decisions based on operating systems, clouds, virtualization hypervisors, and more.

 A resource is a statement of configuration policy that:

 Chef has many built-in resources that cover all of the most common actions across all of the most common platforms.
-You can build your own resources to handle any situation that isn't covered by a built-in resource.
+You can build your own resources to handle any situation that's not covered by a built-in resource.